IBMDeveloperUK/Java-Containers101/labs/Lab_1.md

 java-containers101/docker
 ```

 In this directory, we have the spring boot application jar and a list of directories containing a Dockerfile.
 Each Dockerfile will build a Docker image with a slightly different Java distribution as the base image to run our application.
-The directory names are named such that you can identify what flavour of Java will be built i.e. version, JDK, JRE etc.
+The directory names are named such that you can identify what variant of Java will be built.

 First of all, ensure that Docker is running: